WHAT: IO_Error (Error 2032)

 They say the best defense is a good offense - and you've probably heard this before with computers: SAVE SAVE SAVE - If you've seen your HISTORY button, you know we keep everything.
 So the more you save, the more you have to go back to.

 HOW TO FIX: While it's difficult to prevent, because you just don't know when it will occur (all connections drop occasionally), here are the things to try after the fact so you can attempt to preserve any work:

 - Open a second browser window and log in to School Annual Online.
 This will reconnect a session if your internet connection is active.
 Now hop back over to the first window where the error was.
 Click Save.
 No error?
 Then check your HISTORY button to see if your page is current there.
 Still seeing an error...

 - This one is not optimal, but it has saved many a designer a million times.
 Take a screen capture after you clear the error.
-While it won't save any of your work, it will give you a piece by piece picture to copy from as you construct the page.
-For instance, love the stroke around the image, but can't remember if you last used blue or purple?
+While it won't save any of your work, it will give you a piece-by-piece picture to copy from as you construct the page.
+For instance, love the stroke around the image, but can't remember if you last used blue or purple.
 Was it rotated or straight on?
 That will be captured on your image.
 CTRL + PRNT SCRN (or sometimes Print Screen on the keyboard) will snap that and you can simply paste it on a new Word document as a picture.
-You can redo your design based upon the print screen.
+You can redo your design based on the print screen.